weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-ollama.md

 You can configure how the module will behave in each collection through the [Weaviate schema](/developers/weaviate/manage-data/collections.mdx).

+Configurable parameters for the `text2vec-ollama` module are:

+- `apiEndpoint` - the URL of the Ollama endpoint.
+- `modelId` - the model to use for vectorization.

 ### Ollama endpoint

 Optionally, you can provide the `apiEndpoint` parameter as shown below to specify the URL of the Ollama endpoint.